 DTA therapists frequently use Cognitive-Behavioral Therapy (CBT) when working with clients.
 CBT is an action-oriented, goal-focused form of therapy that focuses on changing maladaptive thoughts, feelings and behaviors.
 It tends to focus on the here and now, and is commonly used to treat a wide range of issues.
 In addition to CBT, our therapists also use a variety of approaches including psychodynamic, client-centered, and play therapy when working with clients.

 Family Therapy focuses on the entire family system, not just one individual.
 The aim of this type of therapy is to aid family members in understanding and accepting their individual responsibility in the emotional functioning of the whole family.

 Play therapy is the best method of treatment for children and adolescents who are having difficulties coping with life situations.
 Children often lack the cognitive skills to communicate with words.
 Through play, they are better able to express themselves and learn more adaptive behaviors.

-School observations and teacher consultations are offered as a part of the initial assessment and treatment process.
+We also offer school observations and teacher consultations as a part of the initial assessment and treatment process.
 Often classroom teachers are receptive to setting up behavior management plans to improve targeted behaviors.

 Copyright © 2018 District Therapy Associates - All Rights Reserved.

 3704 Macomb Street NW, Washington, DC 20016 - 202-302-5671